run-llama/llama_deploy/README.md

 launcher.launch_servers()
 ```

 Now, since everything is a server, you need API requests to interact with it.
-The easiest way is to use our client:
+The easiest way is to use our client and the control plane URL:

 ```python
 from llama_agents import LlamaAgentsClient, AsyncLlamaAgentsClient